 LEES, William Nassau.
 London 26.2.1825 — London 9.3.1889.
 British Colonial Officer and Oriental Scholar in India, Specialist of Arabic, Persian and Hindustani.
-Son of Sir Harcourt Lees, Bart., educated at Nut Grove and Trinity College in Dublin.
+Fourth son of Rev. Harcourt Lees, Bart., a Protestant from Ireland, and Sophia Lyster, educated at Nut Grove and Trinity College in Dublin.
 In 1846 joined the 42nd Bengal Native Infantry.
 Major-General 1885.
 For some years he was Principal and Professor of Calcutta Madrasa, Secretary to the Board of Examiners at Fort William, and Translator to Government of India.
-He also worked as journalist and was a part proprietor of the Times of India.
+He also worked as journalist and was a part-proprietor of the Times of India.
+Without success he tried to enter politics as conservative.
 LL.D.
 1857 Dublin, hon.
 Ph.D.
 Berlin.
+Unmarried.

 – Also wrote on current economic questions of India.

 Sources: Buckland, Dictionary; H.M.C[hichester], D.N.B.
 32, 1892, 395f.; JRAS N.S.
 21, 1889, 463–466; Wikipedia (from D.N.B.).